Assam CM invites ULFA (I) chief for peace talks | Law-Order

 - India

-He also expressed his gratitude to COVID warriors for their unrelenting war on the pandemic.
+He made 10 'requests' to the people of Assam, including taking care of aging parents and marrying off daughters not before the age of 21, to mark the 75th Independence Day.

-Speaking at the state function to mark the 75th Independence Day, the chief minister said that Assam is celebrating the occasion without any bandh called by militant groups, including ULFA, for the first time in decades. ''On behalf of the people of Assam, I appeal to Paresh Barua to come forward for dialogue.
+Speaking at the state function organised on the occasion, the chief minister said that Assam is celebrating Independence Day without any bandh called by militant groups, including ULFA, for the first time in decades. ''On behalf of the people of Assam, I appeal to Paresh Barua to come forward for dialogue.
 Let no youth of our state be killed anymore,'' he said.

-The ULFA (I), which had been calling for Assam Bandh on Independence Day and Republic Day for several decades, refrained from the practice for the first time this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)